 The Celebrity Defamation Incident in 2003

 Rumors of The Gover-nator’s philandering didn’t start with Patty Baena.
 Back in 2003, the National Enquirer and Daily Mail published stories about a flight attendant named Tammy Tousignant, who worked on Schwarzenegger’s private jet.
 The “gossip rags” alleged that Tousignant’s 11-year-old son was her boss’ kid.
-Tousignant immediately denied the rumors, then took a polygraph test and passed.
+Tousignant immediately denied the rumors, then took and passed a polygraph test.
 To bury the rumor, Tousignant even produced a paternity test proving that Schwarzenegger was not the baby-daddy.

 The tabloids backed down, published a retraction, and that was the end of that.
 Or so the involved parties thought…

 Earlier this year, the Los Angeles Times broke news that Schwarzenegger did, indeed, have a love child with a former employee.
 Journalists and gossip columnists speculated as to who the woman could be.
 John Cook at Gawker Media researched and came across the Tousignant story; he decided to republish the article from 2003.

 Tousignant contacted Gawker and offered to provide evidence proving the story was false.
 According to Tousignant, Gawker allegedly responded by saying, “We haven’t seen the results of the test, and we have no idea who is right.”
 She insists that she then offered to send them the test results, but never heard back.
 So, she filed a defamation lawsuit alleging that the articles were re-published “intentionally, maliciously, and with reckless disregard for the truthfulness of the statements therein.”

 Tousignant is asking for $10 million.

 It will be interesting to see if a judge waves this celebrity defamation case through to trial.